 An ELTIF may only borrow cash provided that it:

-- more than thirty percent (30%) of the capital of the ELTIF;
+- represents no more than thirty percent (30%) of the capital of the ELTIF;

 - is used to invest in eligible investment assets (other than loans granted to a qualifying portfolio undertaking with a maturity no longer than the life of the ELTIF), provided that the ELTIF’s cash or cash equivalent holdings are not sufficient to acquire the participation in eligible investment assets;